 How to Become a Teacher in New York: Education & Certification Guide

-If you want to be a teacher in New York state, your first step is to earn certification.
+If you want to be a teacher in New York state, your first step after earning your degree is to earn certification.
 While there are several pathways to doing this, your options depend on your level of education and experience.

 This guide can help you determine the pathway that’s right for you at any point in your career.
 Perhaps you’re beginning your journey and need to know about the NYS certification process.
 Or maybe you want to learn how to progress to advanced certification, or you’re a teacher looking to move to New York from out of state.